-My ras ter image isn't showing up when I print it for my print and cut. • Two possibilities: Check the Layer Bar and make sure it is not being covered by another layer.
-Also, go to File>Print Options and make sure you do not have Print Wireframe Only checked. l am tr ying to use Boolean Join but it is grayed out.
+I am trying to use Boolean Join but it is grayed out.
 I have my shapes selected.
-Why can't I select this function? • Boolean Join can only be applied to two shapes at one time.
+Why can't I select this function?

+• Boolean Join can only be applied to two shapes at one time.
 If, for example, you are trying to stencil some letters using rectangles, then all of the letters need to have Join applied first.
 And all of the rectangles need to have Join applied first.
 Then you have two shapes.
-Alternatively, you could just stencil one rectangle and one letter at a time. using the eraser tool and my image has lost its original shape.
-It's all distorted now and I didn't do that e tool.
-What happened? • Before using the Erase tool, you need to select your shape and then go do Edit>Shape Magic>Advanced and uncheck Auto Simplify Welds .
+Alternatively, you could just stencil one rectangle and one letter at a time.

+I was using the eraser tool and my image has lost its original shape.
+It's all distorted now and I didn't do that with the tool.
+What happened?

+Before using the Erase tool, you need to select your shape and then go do Edit>Shape • Magic>Advanced and uncheck Auto Simplify Welds.
 This will prevent the software from simplifying the shape after every use of the Erase tool.
-Once you have completed your editing, then select your shape and use either Auto Simplify Path or Smooth & Simplify to reduce the number of nodes. ls there e a way to move all of the letters in my text closer together at one time? • Yes.
+Once you have completed your editing, then select your shape and use either Auto Simplify Path or Smooth & Simplify to reduce the number of nodes.

+Is there a way to move all of the letters in my text closer together at one time?

+thumbnails.

+Yes.
 When typing your text, make sure you have Split by Glyphs selected.
-If you forget, then select your title and click on the Split icon on the Magic Toolbar .
-Next, make sure you are in Resizing mode where your selected text has the double headed arrows pointing outwards (refer to Section 3.13 of the User Manual).
+If you forget, then select • your title and click on the Split icon on the Magic Toolbar.
+Mext, make sure you are in Resizing mode where your selected text has the double headed arrows pointing outwards (refer to Section 3.13 of the User Manual).
 Then hold the Ctrl key while dragging the middle right arrow of the selected text.
-This will allow you to separate the individual letters or make them closer together. carefully gone through the setup in Section 3.06 several times for showing Thumbnails of my MTC files in ws Explorer, however I still cannot get them to appear. • In Windows Explorer (Windows 8), click on the View tab, then Options and select Change Folder and Search Options.
+This will allow you to separate the individual letters or make them closer together.

+I have carefully gone through the setup in Section 3.06 several times for showing Thumbnails of my MTC files in Windows Explorer, however I still cannot get them to appear.

+In Windows Explorer (Windows 8), click on the View tab, then Options and select Change Folder and • Search Options.
 Click on the View tab and make sure the top option (Always show icons, never thumbnails) is NOT checked.
-If you own an earlier version of Windows, then use this video to locate this same folder: but then make sure you look at that same top option about icons and thumbnails.
+If you own an earlier version of Windows, then use this video to locate

+Video but then make sure you look at that same top option about icons and this same folder: